 Improve customer retention and re-activation

-It costs you quite a bit to on-board a new customer and you really don’t want to lose them to your competitors (especially not your good customers).
+It costs you quite a bit to onboard a new customer and you really don’t want to lose them to your competitors (especially not your good customers).
 Focusing efforts on retaining customers is a common machine learning application.
-You can use ML to identify which customers are most likely to churn and out of these, which ones are worth spending time, money (e.g. vouchers or special discounts) and effort on to retain or re-activate.
+You can use Machine Learning to identify which customers are most likely to churn and out of these, which ones are worth spending time, money (e.g. vouchers or special discounts) and effort on to retain or re-activate.
 One of the caveats with retention strategies is to make sure that an intervention on your part is not the trigger that results in them leaving you.
 That would result in your retention strategy backfiring.

 However, machine learning can certainly increase your marketing ROI and retention rates through improved targeting and optimised prioritisation.